haberdashPI/bistable/plans.md

 ### Tone disruption

 These are my and Nathan's data --- also related is the data from Rankin '17.
-This would likely invovle modeling some form of attention of some kind; that is a layer following the object level analysis.
+This would likely invovle modeling some form of attention/buildup of some kind; that is a layer following the object level analysis.

 ### Verbal Transformations